benmarwick/Persistence-of-Public-Interest-in-Gun-Control/README.md

 Introduction
 ------------

 Reflecting on the mass shooting event at the Stoneman Douglas High School in Florida in Feb 2018, I thought I'd take a quick look over the weekend to see how it compares to previous events in the US.
 In particular, I want to see if we can detect any differences in the public reaction to this event, compared to previous events.
 Part of the motivation comes from a story on *Vox* ['Teenagers are doing the impossible: keeping America's attention on guns'](https://www.vox.com/policy-and-politics/2018/2/21/17033308/florida-shooting-media-gun-control) that claims we seeing a sustained reaction to a mass shooting that we haven't seen before.
 A similar story appeared on [*Mashable*](https://mashable.com/2018/02/19/parkland-students-gun-control-debate-google-trends/#fAY2Ogo8Jkqb).
-I was also inspired by tweets from [Nate Silver](https://twitter.com/NateSilver538/status/965352547383959552) and [Alexander Agadjanian](https://twitter.com/A_agadjanian/status/965362281105231873) that included screenshots from Google Trends queries to support the same claim made by the Vox article.
+I was also inspired by tweets from [Nate Silver](https://twitter.com/NateSilver538/status/965352547383959552) and [Alexander Agadjanian](https://twitter.com/A_agadjanian/status/965362281105231873) (who also [blogged about it](https://agadjanianpolitics.wordpress.com/2018/02/24/tracking-public-attention-toward-mass-shootings-using-google-trends-data/)) that included data from Google Trends queries to support the same claim made by the Vox article.

 Here we'll look at three sources of data to investigate public reactions: